Residential Treatment Program

 Focus on Getting Well and Sober

 Inpatient recovery programs, also known as residential treatment, offer a controlled environment to overcome addiction.
-During the carefully structured inpatient treatment at Arrow Passage Recovery, you are able to completely focus on getting well and sober without the distractions of everyday life.
+During the carefully structured residential treatment at Arrow Passage Recovery, you are able to completely focus on getting well and sober without the distractions of everyday life.

 At Arrow Passage Recovery we take care of the enrollment process.
 We will deal with the insurance company, the travel arrangements, the FMLA paperwork, and other details to allow you to focus on recovery.

-Taking the First Step with Medical Detox
+Step One: Residential Treatment with Medical Detox

-The first step in inpatient treatment is medically assisted detox.
+The first step in residential treatment is medically assisted detox.
 This may be completed at a stand-alone detox unit.
 Our physicians monitor vital signs while the substances exit the body.
 Cravings are common during drug and alcohol detox and can be difficult to overcome.

 Withdrawal symptoms aren’t pleasant for any drug, but some substances require medical supervision due to potentially dangerous and sometime fatal withdrawal symptoms.
 Lethal withdrawals are linked to drugs like synthetic opiates, benzodiazepines, alcohol and heroin.

-Inpatient Drug Rehab vs. Outpatient Treatment
+Residential Treatment vs. Outpatient Treatment

 - Have a stable and safe living environment